Is therapy right for me?

 Who are your patients?

-My patients work in a variety of professions -- this has included attorneys, sales professionals, physicians, actors, graduate students, software engineers and artists.
+My patients work in a variety of professions -- this has included attorneys, physicians, psychologists, sales professionals, actors, high school, realtors, college and graduate students, software engineers, and artists, among others.
 They come from many different backgrounds and are of all ages.

 How can therapy help me?